yuanpengX/MASS/README.md

 ## Dependencies

-These repository has been tested on Ubuntu 16.04.
+This repository has been tested on Ubuntu 16.04.
 We strongly recommend you to have Anaconda3 installed, which contains most of required packages for running this model.

 ### Must installed packages or softwares